redFrik/udk13-Remote_control/udk150430/README.md

 ```

 now you have a simple sine tone synthesizer with gui control.
-save the code in a with a .scd file extension and the next time you need to do some pads/drones just open it up and start exploring / tuning.
+save the code in a with a .scd file extension and the next time you need to do some pads/drones just open the file and start exploring / tuning / modifying.

 to record your sounds to a soundfile...

 ```
-s.makeWindow
+s.makeWindow    //click 'record' to start recording a soundfile
+//click again to stop.
 ```
-and click 'record' to start recording a soundfile. click again to stop. the resulting aiff file will end up in your home / music / supercollider recordings folder (on mac osx)
+the resulting aiff file will end up in your home / music / supercollider recordings folder (on mac osx)

-to run a lot of code at the same time add `()` and `;`. this is called a 'block' of code.
+to run a lot of code at the same time add `()` around it and and `;` in the end of each line. this is called a 'block' of code.
 ```
 (
 Ndef(\third, {SinOsc.ar([700, 707])}).play;